PrismaticFlame/Spring_2024_Notes/Spring 24/Final Exam Review 144.md

 # Concepts to Know
 - **How we measure the distance of a star**
+	- Parallax & Spectroscopic Parallax
 - **Parallax**
+	- Closer objects move more than distant objects
+	- Easiest way to do this is to take photos of stars at different times of the year
+	- Can only work for stars at certain distances away
+	- Distance (parsec) = 1 / parallax (arc seconds)
 - **Spectroscopic Parallax**
+	- Use the spectral type to estimate star's luminosity, assuming main sequence
+	- Apply the inverse square law to determine the distance of the star
 - **H-R Diagram**
 	- The *Hertzsprung-Russel Diagram*: Astronomers started to plot the known stars based on surface temperature (spectral class) and luminosity and found something interesting.
 A pattern developed for the position of the stars on plot and thus helped our knowledge of the types of stars and their lifespan
 	- Different sections describe different types of stars